TheRedBrain/health-and-hunger-overhaul/README.md

 In the client config an alternative health bar can be enabled and customized.

 ## API
-Casting a "LivingEntity" to the "HealthUsingEntity" interface gives access to all relevant methods.
+Casting a "LivingEntity" to the "HealthRegeneratingEntity" interface gives access to all relevant methods.